 The Single Market has developed strong rights for workers which have been brought into UK law thanks to our membership of the EU.
 These rights are designed to prevent exploitation and discrimination, and promote opportunity, fairness and equality.
 They provide dignity and safety at work but also prevent ‘social dumping’, when one country can gain a competitive advantage over another through cost-cutting workplace practices.

 With the UK leaving the EU, workers will no longer automatically enjoy the certainty that comes from having the EU set the floor for minimum rights and conditions.
 Given that many leading Leave campaigners have a history of arguing for a reduction in workers’ rights and anti-discrimination legislation, the vast majority who value them will now consider them at risk.
-Other leading Leave campaigners pledged that the Social Chapter would remain, and this must now happen.
+Other leading Leave campaigners pledged that the Social Chapter would remain.
+The Government has given mixed signals on the matter, but, crucially, have not given the firm guarantees working people want.

 Some of the rights UK workers enjoy are the result of UK rather than EU action but that is not the case with them all.
 It is vital, therefore, that nothing is done to undermine employment rights.
 As a minimum all rights guaranteed by the EU should be immediately translated into UK law.